Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Experiments

 \section{Experiments}

-In this section, we conduct a series of experiments to verify the effectiveness and superiority of our proposed PanLRDiff method.
-In our method, we use the pre-trained diffusion model\footnote{Pre-trained model is available at \url{https://github.com/wgcban/ddpm-cd}.} specifically built for remote sensing image \cite{DDPMCD} to restore the base tensor $\mathcal{A}$.
-The network architecture is U-net-like as in \cite{Image-super-resolution-via-iterative-refinement}.
-It predicts the mean of the variational distribution as mentioned in Sec. \ref{sec-denoising-diffusion-model}.
-3-channel remote sensing images processed by Google Earth Engine are used to train the network under the ELBO objective function~(\ref{ELBO}).
-Note that the training is in unconditional mode, meaning that it purely learns to sample from image distribution $p(\X)$ and no other human supervisions are needed.
-We plug this pre-trained diffusion model into our Algorithm \ref{algo-my} to restore the HRMS.
+In this section, we conduct a series of experiments to verify the effectiveness and superiority of the proposed PLRDiff method.
+For PLRDiff, we utilize the pre-trained diffusion model\footnote{Pre-trained diffusion model is available at \url{https://github.com/wgcban/ddpm-cd}.}.
+The diffusion model is trained using remote-sensing images processed by the Google Earth Engine.
+The spectral dimensionality of the generated image is three.
+We use three widely used datasets for testing, namely: